-The collection paper we stock is one of the most important assets to our service, they’re what you see and feel when you get your prints from us.
+The collection paper we stock is one of the most important assets to our service, they’re what you see and feel when you receive your prints from us.
 Here is some information about the type of papers we use for our Giclée printing.

-The majority of the fine art papers we use are made from either cotton or alpha cellulose, with the exception of our Eco Fine Art range, which are made from different resource saving materials; Bamboo, Agave and Hemp.
+The majority of the fine art papers we use are made from either cotton or alpha cellulose, with the exception of our Eco Fine Art range, which are made from resource saving materials; Bamboo, Agave and Hemp.

 The majority of our papers are made by Hahnemühle in Germany, they’ve been producing paper for over 400 years and their range of papers for digital printing is unrivalled.

-From our mid range fine art papers, Somerset Enhanced Velvet 255gsm is made here in the UK by St Cuthberts Mill, they’ve been making paper for over 300 years and as well as producing paper for digital printing, they also produce artist paper ranges like Bockingford, Millford and Saunders Waterford.
+From our mid range fine art papers, Somerset Enhanced Velvet is made here in the UK by St Cuthberts Mill, they’ve been making paper for over 300 years and as well as producing paper for digital printing, they also produce artist paper ranges like Bockingford, Millford and Saunders Waterford.

 Introduced in 2019 and 2023 respectively, Rag Photographique and Platine Fibre Rag are made by French paper manufacturer, Canson Infinity.

 Our Matt Ultra 240gsm is made by Fotospeed.

 As long as you look after them, they’ll last 80-100 years or more, some of our papers have tested to over 125-150 years.
 Prints should be kept away from direct sunlight and damp conditions.